CAM Reconciliation Staffing Plan: Size Your Team Before Season Hits

 Reconciliation season arrives on the same date every year.
-Yet most property management companies still experience capacity crises in February and March because staffing planning happened in January — two months after it needed to happen.
+Yet most property management companies still hit a capacity crisis in February and March because staffing planning happened in January, two months after it needed to.

-The difference between a smooth reconciliation season and an all-hands emergency is whether capacity planning started in Q4 or Q1.
-Here's how to do it right.
+The difference between a smooth season and an all-hands emergency is whether capacity planning started in Q4 or Q1.
+Here is how to do it right.

 When Reconciliation Season Starts